locessentials/eng401-business-english-us/unit2/week5/assignment-financial-report.md

 - Compare financial performance between time periods
 - Write a professional business report in English
 - Build vocabulary essential for business translation work

 ---

-## Assignment Overview

-You will write a 2-3 page financial analysis report about a publicly traded company using their most recent quarterly financial statements.
-This assignment builds on our Week 5 work with financial terminology and prepares you for translating business documents in your future career.

-**Remember:** This is your first partial exam, so focus on clear communication and demonstrating your understanding of financial concepts we've studied in class.

----